gitstanhub/gitstanhub/README.md

 ### Hi there 👋
-My name is Stanislav, and I'm an experienced Quality Assurance engineer.
+My name is Stanislav, and I'm an experienced Software Quality Assurance engineer.

 My current scope of interest is focused around:
 - Test Automation for API, Web and Mobile